sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Things to note:

-* The `#requires -version 2 <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_requires>`_ forces PowerShell version 2 syntax, (use version 4, unless windows is very old);
+* The `#requires -version 4 <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_requires>`_ PowerShell version 4 syntax, (use version 2, if windows is very old);
 * Initial comment block ``.SYNOPSIS...`` provides the ``get-help`` text, note line-spacing is important;
 * The `param() <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters>`_ block must be the first *non-comment line* for command-line arguments;
 * The `Set-StrictMode -Version 2 <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/set-strictmode>`_ checks the usage of unintialized variables;